ponylang/pony-tutorial/docs/object-capabilities/derived-authority.md

     Connect(env.out, TCPConnectAuth(env.root))
 ```

-The `Main` actor authorizes the `Connect` actor a `TCPConnectAuth` token created from ambient authority token in `env.root`.
+The `Main` actor authorizes the `Connect` actor by passing a `TCPConnectAuth` token created from the ambient authority token in `env.root`.
 The ambient authority token is unforgeable since the `AmbientAuth` constructor is private and the only existing instance is provided by the runtime itself.
-The `TCPConnectAuth` token is derived from ambient authority token.

 The `Connect` actor uses this derived authority when it creates a TCP connection: